hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-fs-mod.md

 layout: default
 ---

+{% include alert.html content="The following wiki is only compatible with version 5 or later!" alert="Note"  icon="svg-warning" color="red" %}

 # Flashing the firmware

 Flash the firmware image to image0 and image1 via [SSH](/ont-huawei-ma5671a/#flashing-a-new-rootfs-via-ssh) or via [TTL serial](/ont-huawei-ma5671a-ymodem) as usual.